The Kill Team (2019 film): Plot

-Back at the barracks, Briggman sends a message to his father about the incident.
-Briggman then goes to Deeks' office and finds the bag full of weapons, but Deeks catches him; Briggman tells Deeks that the unarmed man didn't deserve to die.
-Deeks also believes that the people in the villages are "co-operators" of the Jihadists.
-Deeks approaches Briggman at his bed and tells him that he is now aware of his actions against him.
+On the second raid, Briggman's disillusionment grows when he witnesses Rayburn execute an unarmed man and plant an AK-47 on him.
+He again sends a message to his father detailing what he saw, then enters Deeks' office to locate a bag of enemy weapons.
+Deeks catches him and Briggman says the unarmed man didn't deserve to die.
+Deeks believes the villagers are "co-operators" of the Jihadists and warns Briggman he's aware of his actions against him.
 Briggman phones his father and breaks down in tears while describing the dangerous position that he is in.

-On the third raid, the team is attacked by an unseen figure.
-Rayburn captures an old man, who does not say a word.
-Deeks orders Rayburn and the reluctant Briggman to execute the man on his count while setting up a grenade.
-As Deeks throws a grenade in front of the man (to make it look like the man threw the grenade at them), Briggman, for the first time on his service, pulls the trigger and kills the man.
+On the third raid, the team is ambushed and captures an elderly civilian who remains silent.
+Deeks orders Rayburn and Briggman to execute the man and throws a grenade in front of him to make it appear he tried to attack them with it.
+Briggman, for the first time in his combat service, pulls the trigger and kills the man.

-Back at the base, most of the platoon happily celebrate while Briggman is traumatized by the incident.
-Briggman finds Marquez had returned from the hospital and is told that Rayburn is being summoned by the CID for murdering the civilians and Briggman will also be next.
-Briggman, feeling guilty for his actions, goes to Deeks' office and attempts to commit suicide but cannot bring himself to do it.
-Briggman and Deeks are then brought to the CID for investigation.
-Arriving at the CID where his parents are invited to accompany him, the investigator tells Briggman to tell everything about the whole circumstances.
+The platoon celebrates the action back at base but Briggman is traumatized.
+Rayburn has been summoned by CID for questioning about the murders and Briggman learns he will be next.
+Feeling guilty for his actions, Briggman contemplates committing suicide in Deeks' office but cannot bring himself to do it.
+Briggman and Deeks are questioned by the CID.
+Accompanied by his parents, Briggman is invited to tell everything he knows.

-The closing credits reveal that in 2010, five U.S. Army soldiers were charged for the murder of the civilians; Specialist Adam Winfield (depicted as Briggman in the film) pleaded guilty to involuntary manslaughter and was sentenced to three years after he testified in court against Staff Sergeant Gibbs (called Deeks in the film), who was sentenced to life imprisonment.
+The closing credits reveal that in 2010, five U.S. Army soldiers were charged for the murder of the civilians; Specialist Adam Winfield (depicted as Briggman in the film) plead guilty to involuntary manslaughter and was sentenced to three years.
+He gave testimony against Staff Sergeant Gibbs (called Deeks in the film) who was sentenced to life imprisonment.